 The Avocado team is proud to present another release: Avocado 91.0, AKA "Thelma & Louise", is now available!
+Release documentation: Avocado 91.0

 Avocado has switched the default runner, from the implementation most people currently use (internally simply called runner), to the newer architecture and implementation called nrunner.